darkfponta/apexam/cpp/REPORT.md

 ### Run

-The file **testingmain.cc** has been compiled with the option -D DEBUG, that allows some important functions to print to screen when the execution passes through them: this way we can check that the correct methods are called like, for example, the correct semantic (*copy* or *move*).
+Compiling the file **testingmain.cc** with the option -D DEBUG, allows some important functions to print to screen when the execution passes through them: this way we can check that the correct methods are called like, for example, the correct semantic (*copy* or *move*).

-The code revolves around a tree built with this unordered array of keys (10, 79, 13, 80, 60, 50).
+The code implemented in the file revolves around a tree built with this unordered array of keys (10, 79, 13, 80, 60, 50).

-The functions described above are tested and work as intended.
+The functions described above have been tested and work as intended.

 ```
        13                      50